top of page

 One of the more recent studies is the theory of learning styles, most people dominant in two.
 Technically there are seven of these, also aligning with the senses or human function.
 (Although there are different versions.
 Logic is not included in some, verbal/graphics in others.
 Both are included here.)
 Most people in the west tend toward visual learning.
 But, there are also aural, kinetic, graphic, logical, interpersonal / social / extraverted and solitary intrapersonal.
 So, it is rather easy to theorize that, for example, actors would be aural and extraverted or interpersonal, fine artists would be visual, graphic and intrapersonal, musicians aural and graphic etc. However, this is not always the case.
 The fact is, most people in the west are visual learners.
 So, progressive education has latched on to “teaching to the student’s style.”
 And, the result is a student who is imbalanced in their ability to assimilate data, knowledge and ideas.

 Because memorization is an important aspect of the balletic skillset, certainly balancing learning styles is key.
-Dance is not the only one.
+Dance is not the only endeavor like this.
 Some sports like figure skating, synchronized swimming and gymnastics, restaurant cooks, accounting, clerics, some attorneys and physicians.
-There are variety of learning styles and uses that specific senses foregrounded over others.
-One might believe that being a visual learner would be the best asset a dancer could have It is a good asset, but it is far from the most immediate in importance.
+There are variety of learning styles and uses that specific senses are foregrounded over others.
+One might believe that being a visual learner would be the best asset a dancer could have.
+Sure, it is a good asset, but it is far from the most immediate in importance.
 Why?
 A dancer cannot see how they look or move!
-They have to feel how they look, and they have to hear how they move, because phrasing is required to achieve the aesthetic .
+They have to feel how they look, Because the art form requires the dancer to embody the correct corporal shapes to display the correct postural aesthetic.
+And, the dancers have to hear how they move, because phrasing is required to achieve the kinetic aesthetic.
 What this means is, the dancer must have a sense of what they look like without seeing themselves.
-And, they have to know in time how they move, maintaining the positions and shapes they move between and through.
+And, they have to know in time how they move, while maintaining the positions and shapes they move between and through.

-Yes: classical dancers have to know the visual and musical aesthetic of a dancer.
-And the gain that skill through observation and visual and aural training….and that’s just the point: They have to know and embody the fact that, the eyes that see them are everyone but their own.
-Yes, they have to know the coordination of their movement, but that is primarily guided by a sense of rhythm and/or music when they move.
+Classical dancers have to know the visual and musical aesthetic of a dancer.
+And the gain that skill through observation and visual and aural training….and that’s just the point: They have to know and embody the fact that, the eyes that see them are everyone's but their own!
+Further, they have to know the coordination of their movement, but that is primarily guided by a sense of rhythm and/or music when they move.
 Are there other senses involved?
-Of course!
-But, what we think as observers of people are not necessarily the primary senses used in the process.
+Of course, but, the senses we use to observe people moving, are rarely the senses used by those people to achieve the motion we witness.

 Interoception A dancer feels her shape.
 This internal feeling is interoception.
 This means that they are using the felt and aural senses as actionable.
 The dancer is self-involved.
 Note, this inner-work-in-training takes up much of a student-dancer’s time; it never stops.
 Further, it is a continual part of a professional adult dancer’s life.
 A dancer has to learn what it is to be a dancer from the inside-out, but as they grow, to know sensorily how they are perceived by an audience from the outside in.